Reps to probe abandoned projects since 1999 – Daily Trust

-The House of Representatives on Wednesday resolved to raise an ad hoc committee to investigate all abandoned federal government projects since 1999.
+The House of Representatives yesterday resolved to raise an ad hoc committee to investigate all abandoned federal government projects since 1999.

 The committee, when inaugurated, will also ascertain the contracts costs, periods of award, state of completion or constraints, and then report back to the House within three months for further legislative action.